 We absolutely love the sea and all the creatures who call it home.
 That’s why one of our favorite tours is taking our guests to go swimming with whale sharks.
 This is a truly unforgettable experience that will stay with you for the rest of your life.

 Unfortunately, like many of the world’s most wonderfully interesting species, whale sharks are shrinking in numbers.
 Due to their popularity within international markets, they are targeted for their meat and fins, which has compromised their safety and rendered them an endangered species.
 With that said, there are only around 7,000 whale sharks that have been sighted in the last few years.

 How fast do whale sharks move?

 Whale sharks like to take their time when they are traveling.
 Moving at barely 4 km/hr, whale sharks are certainly not making a speedy splash, but that doesn’t mean they don’t get places.
 Each year, a whale shark may travel up to 4,000 kilometers during its migration travels.

 How long do whale sharks live?

 We are happy to report whale sharks to enjoy quite a long life.
-It has been discovered whale sharks can live up to 50 years and, likely, even longer.
+It has been discovered whale sharks can live up to 80 years and, mostly 120 years.
 It just depends on the whale you ask (or investigate via carbon-dating).